 Accommodation: Hotel Engstlenalp - Mountain Inn.
 Basic accommodation in twin-bedded rooms.
 No baggage transfer to or from Engstlenalp.

 Follow a little-used path, descending through flower bejewelled pastures and forest, along the enchanting Gental Valley to Reuti before a final steep descent through beech forest to Meiringen (595m).
 Near Meiringen are the Reichenbach Falls, scene of Sherlock Holmes' final struggle with Moriarty, and the Aareschlucht gorge.
 You may wish to visit the falls this afternoon.

-Accommodation: Hotel Baer in Meiringen - Our 3 star hotel is centrally located near shops and the station and has modern facilities.
-It is possible to upgrade to the 4 star Hotel Alpbach for an additional cost.
+Accommodation: Hotel Baer - is centrally located near shops and the station.
+It has modern facilities.
+It is possible to upgrade to the 4* Hotel Alpbach for an additional cost.

 A long hard ascent which can be eased by taking the bus for part of the way up to Schwarzwaldalp (1454m).
 Towering above on your left is the massive peak of the Wetterhorn (3704m).
 You descend to Grindelwald (1034m), the “village of Glaciers” nestling below an amphitheatre of peaks, the Wetterhorn, Schreckhorn, Eiger, Monch and Jungfrau.

 Accommodation: Hotel Lauberhorn - Stay two nights at a cosy 2 star chalet-hotel with a spectacular view of the Eiger and the surrounding peaks.
 All rooms facing south have balcony, shower and WC.
 The hotel is a short walk from train stations and the Firstbahn gondola station.
 It is possible to upgrade to the 3 star Hotel Hirschen for an additional cost.